2023 Hungarian Grand Prix – Getting Around Guide

 From Örs vezér tere in the east of Budapest (last station at the end of the red M2 metro line), you can take a cheap train to the circuit all weekend.
 Take the suburban train in the direction of Gödöllő then alight at Kerepes HÉV station – from there you can take a free shuttle bus to Gate 3 at the Hungaroring.
 Don’t forget to buy a ticket for the train.

 6x6 Taxi (+361 666 6666) is the only officially recognized taxi company for getting to the circuit.
 Official taxis are able to use a special VIP road to enter and leave the circuit, shortening travel times.
 Official taxis drop off and pick up at the Main Gate and Gate 6.
-The guide price for a one-way trip from the city centre to the circuit is approximately 40 EUR.

 F1® Experiences

-Booked your hotel in Budapest with F1® Experiences?
-Daily transfers to and from the Hungaroring can be added to your Official Ticket Package for an additional cost.
+Booked accommodation along with your Official Ticket Package from F1® Experiences?
+Daily transfers to and from the circuit can be added to your Official Ticket Package for an additional cost.

 What to see & do in Budapest